 21st Century's Top 100 Directors

-Key Production Countries: France, Chile, Cuba, Spain
+Key Production Countries: Chile, France, Cuba, Spain

 "Patricio Guzmán, a matchless artist in the realm of nonfiction film, hasn't lived in his native Chile since 1973.
 And yet for more than 40 years his homeland has remained his dearest and most charged subject.
 In his tireless stand on behalf of memory and against forgetting, Chile is the terrain he continually excavates and whose ghosts he exhumes, in films that range from the monumental three-part Battle of Chile through The Pearl Button, an exploration of the nation's treatment of its indigenous people." - Sheri Linden (Los Angeles Times, 2015)